mspielberg/factorio-railloader/README.md

 * Plastic (realistically these are likely pellets, not shaped bars)
 * Sulfur

-From Bob's mods:

-* All ores, including quartz
-* Solid chemical intermediates (salt, lithium chloride, etc.)

-From Angel's mods:
+From mods:

-* All 6 primary ores from Angel's Refining, including refined variants up to purified crystals
-* Geodes, crushed stone and slag waste products from Angel's Refining
-* Processed ores from Angel's Smelting
+* Items named "ore", "powder", "sand", "gravel", etc.

+The following mods and mod sets have specific additional support:

-* Solid chemical intermediates from Angel's Petrochem
+* Angel's Mods
+* Bob's Mods
+* Krastorio

-From MadClown's Extended AngelBob Minerals:
+* MadClown's Extended AngelBob Minerals

-* Additional ores and refined variants

-From Omnimatter:
+* Py's Mods (pycoalprocessing, pyrawores)

-* Omnite ore
+* Xander-Mod

-From Pyanodon's mods:

-* A huge variety of organics, stone, and chemical intermediates from Pyanodons Coal Processing
-* Raw and processed ores from Pyanodons Raw Ores

 If you feel something that meets the above generic description is not included, let me know.
-You can also edit `bulk.lua` if you would like to change the set of supported items for your own use.
+You can also edit `bulk.lua` if you would like to change the set of supported items for your own use, or change the mod setting to allow any item.

 ## Acknowledgements